Demi-urge/menace_sandbox/docs/menace_sanity_layer.md

   are exported as Codex samples or appended to the training dataset.
 * Supplying ``config_path`` to :func:`record_billing_event` merges suggested
   configuration updates into the referenced JSON file.
+* Watchdogs such as `stripe_watchdog` respect a `sanity_layer_feedback` setting
+  in their YAML configuration.
+Disabling it prevents anomalies from being logged to GPT memory and omits the feedback loop.

 ## Usage